angcast/MySimpleTweets/README.md

 The following **additional** features are implemented:

 * [X] Changed the toolbar to an action bar and changed the name of the toolbar to Twitter
+* [X] Changed the pictures displayed to circular ones using Glide
+* [X] Added a "close button" to new activities that are not the home menu

 ## Video Walkthrough